stakater/kubestackplus-docs/content/for-administrators/secure-your-cluster/user-access.md

 # User Access (SSO)

-By default, users logged in (via OAuth external IDPs) do not have any permissions
+By default, users logged in (via OAuth external indentity providers) do not have any permissions

 Two types of permissions can be granted to a user: